kuanb/kuanb.github.io/_posts/2019-11-26-map-vs-flatmap.md

 ### FlatMap explanation

-FlatMap differs from Map in that it returns a raw value.
-That is, while Map returns an Option, FlatMap returns a value (or `None` value) for each option, regardless of whether it is a "something" or a "nothing."
+FlatMap differs from Map in a key way.
+Instead of the Map operation returning an Option automatically, it instead requires that the function passed to it return an Option type result itself.
+That is, while Map returns an Option, FlatMap returns a value (or `None` value) for each option, regardless of whether it is a "something" or a "nothing" and requires that the input method applied return an Option type response.
 We can now write a FlatMap example operation that demonstrates how this method differs from Map.

 {% highlight python %}
 from functools import reduce